-More than 6 million American women suffer from endometriosis, a chronic condition where the uterine lining grows abnormally — either outside of the uterus or on other organs or muscles in the abdomen.
+An estimated 1 in 20 American women have endometriosis, a chronic condition where the uterine lining grows abnormally — either outside of the uterus or on other organs or muscles in the abdomen.

-The illness can cause extremely painful menstrual cramps, along with pain in the abdomen and during intercourse, bowel movements and urination.
-Endometriosis is also marked by heavy menstrual periods, bleeding or spotting between cycles as well as gastrointestinal issues including diarrhea, constipation and nausea.
+This illness can cause extremely painful menstrual cramps along with pain in the abdomen and during intercourse, bowel movements and urination.
+Endometriosis is also marked by heavy menstrual periods, and bleeding or spotting between cycles, as well as gastrointestinal issues including diarrhea, constipation and nausea.

 How would a woman know whether menstrual pain is simply normal cramping or something more serious like endometriosis?